No. 18 Communications between the Houses - dealing with messages (PDF 78KB)

 Communications between the two Houses of the Commonwealth Parliament occur through messages from one House to the other.
 Messages convey business between the Houses and, as a courtesy, information that is relevant to the interests of the other House.
 Most business conveyed by message relates to legislation.

-Some messages require no response and are simply reported by the chair “as early as convenient” (see standing order 155).
+Some messages require no response or action and are simply reported by the chair "as early as convenient" (see standing order 155).
+No action arises from such messages.
 Messages of this kind include:

 - agreement by the House to Senate bills without amendment; and

-- agreement by the House to amendments or requests for amendments made by the Senate to House bills.
+- agreement by the House to amendments made by the Senate to House bills.

 Other messages seek action from the Senate in response to a request from the House.
 Messages of this kind include those seeking:

-- agreement to amendments made by the House to Senate bills
+- agreement to amendments made by the House to Senate bills; and

 - reconsideration of amendments made or requested by the Senate to House bills, where the House has disagreed to them

-Again, equivalent messages are transmitted from the Senate to the House.
+The Senate sends equivalent messages to the House.

-Most messages received from the House relate to government business – generally bills – or to joint committees.
 When a message from the House seeking action by the Senate is reported by the chair, a minister is usually called to move a motion to provide for the consideration of the message either immediately or on the next sitting day.
 An order of the day for the consideration of the message on the next sitting day is listed on the Notice Paper as government business.
-Under standing order 65, the government may arrange its business on the Notice Paper to suit its changing priorities (see Guide No. 4—Categories of Business).
+Under standing order 65, the government may arrange its business on the Notice Paper to suit its changing priorities (see Guide No. 4—Categories of business).
 However, a message transmitting a government bill for concurrence is usually dealt with immediately.
-Preliminary stages in the consideration of the bill by the Senate are completed and debate is usually adjourned after the motion is moved for the bill’s second reading (see Guide No. 16—Consideration of Legislation).
+Preliminary stages in the consideration of the bill by the Senate are completed and debate is usually adjourned after the motion is moved for the bill's second reading (see Guide No. 16—Consideration of legislation).

 When a message is received that does not relate to a government initiative, the Senate must determine how it will deal with the business contained in the message.
 This may require discussions among whips and other senators about who will have the carriage of the business, and motions to give the business a place within the Senate's routine.